tartley/tartley.github.io/posts/doomsday-clock.md

 other things possible.

 I was especially pleased with the quiet, understated places Doomsday Clock goes with *Mothman's*, back-story.
-The character in *Watchmen* was little more than a punchline, recurring throwaway references to mental instability and alcoholism.
-But here we see him fully-fleshed out.
-Like the rest of the *Watchmen* heroes, bereft of any magical superhuman powers, but still able to pull off entirely unexpected and superhuman-seeming stunts, merely by virtue of possessing their own unique kinds of extreme mental or emotional resourcefulness, and working very hard at it.
+The character in *Watchmen* was only a punchline, a recurring throwaway reference to instability and alcoholism, telegraphing his subsequent mental breakdown.
+But here, we see him fully fleshed out.

+Like the rest of the *Watchmen* heroes, he has no magical superhuman powers, but is still able to pull off entirely unexpected and superhuman-seeming stunts, merely by the virtue of his own unique kind of extreme mental and emotional resourcefulness.
+Flawed, but aware of his faults, and able to pull it together, he befriends the younger Rorschach II during their overlapping stays in a mental institution, becoming a beacon of warmth, kindness, and generosity to the younger man.

-Flawed, but aware of his faults, and able to pull it together to be a beacon of warmth, kindness, and generosity which transforms the path of Rorschach II, who he befriends during their overlapping stay in a mental institution - a symbol, if you will, that just as *Watchmen's* ruthless gaze influenced the wider world of comics, so the comic world gazes back.
-They see us, all the real-world, fully-rounded humans, trapped in the depths of our pathos, and they wonder, when will each of us find our means to *fly...*
+He acts as a symbol, if you will, that just as *Watchmen's* ruthless gaze influenced the wider world of comics, so the comic world gazes back.
+They see us, all the real-world, fully-rounded humans, trapped in the depths of our pathos, and they wonder, when will each of us learn to transcend our humdrum limitations, to act on our hopes and dreams, and *fly...*

 <center>
 ![Doomsday Clock: Mothman](/files/2022/doomsday-clock-mothman.webp)